-- Continue learning – turn off the television and pick up a book (or better yet, subscribe to this blog ).
+Turn off the television and pick up a book.
 I failed at this in my teens and through my 20’s.
 I never really read anything and preferred MTV over CNN.
 Over the last 3-4 years, I’ve made a stronger attempt at reading more and learning more about things that interest me.

-- Save aggressively for retirement - When I had a part-time job in college, I put money away in a Roth IRA.
+When I had a part-time job in college, I put money away in a Roth IRA.
 When I got my first full-time job out of college, I invested money in every retirement vehicle to the maximum (401ks & Roth IRAs).
-If you don’t realize the power of compound interest, click here to learn how investing early is one of the most important financial decisions you will make.
+Investing early is one of the most important financial decisions you will make.
 This tip alone has out performed any other tip on our road to the 1 percent.